Medical Assistant Interview Questions: What Hiring Managers Really Ask (Plus Word-for-Word Answers)

 Practice Your Stories

-Use the STAR method (Situation, Task, Action, Result) to structure your behavioral answers.
+Use the SOAR method (Situation, Obstacle, Action, Result) to structure your behavioral answers.
 Prepare 3-4 detailed stories that showcase different skills like problem-solving, teamwork, patient care, and handling pressure.
 For additional guidance on crafting compelling interview stories, check out our guide on building your behavioral interview story.

 Dress Professionally